Simple Search

 -

 Queries can range from simple keywords such as “aspirin” or “colon cancer” or complex ones such as proteins associated with colon cancer and the drugs targeting these proteins.
-In this case, query would read as colon cancer > associated protein > is target of drug (Try it on DistilBio).
+In this case, query would read as colon cancer > associated protein > is target of drug.

 More examples can be found here

-- 3. What does the graph above the search box represent?
+- 5. What does the graph in the query tab represent?

 -